bobbyjim/cargocult/README.md

 Inspired by Oberon's readability and structure combined with COBOL's division-based organization.
 Focus on direct hardware access, explicit memory management, and efficient code generation optimized for the X16's 6502 processor.

 I'm building a structured intermediate representation with a clean front-end, and using the interpreter for testing and prototyping behavior.
 Then, for real deployment, the code generators will produce trusted outputs (C, Prog8) to do the heavy lifting for optimization and linking.
+In short, this set of tools is to support transpiling to C or Prog8.

+* I don't need to implement low-level optimization, register allocation, or linking.
+* The AST is, for all practical purposes, the Intermediate Representation.
+* I only need the AST Intermediate Representation > Code to be structurally and semantically valid.
+* The hard problems like emitting efficient jump tables, aligning structs in memory, and resolving cross-module calls get offloaded.

 # II.
 Language Structure

 The language follows a rigid division-based structure:

 ## MODULE IDENTIFICATION DIVISION: (Mandatory)
+This section is parsed first and acts as a "header" and metadata holder for the module.

     MODULE-ID.
 (Mandatory): Designates the module name.
     MAIN.
 (Optional): Marks the program's entry point.
     AUTHOR.
 (Optional)